 ‘Why MBA?’
-As Answered By An IIM Ahmedabad Student
+As Answered By An IIM Ahmedabad Alumnus

 I had prepared this answer very well for the interviews and was asked in all IIM interviews.
 So, this definitely is a game-changer.
 From the factors leading to the decision to how it will help me shape my future.